volatiletech/authboss/README.md

 	return err
 }

-// HINT: Never pass the form value directly into the database as you see here :D err := UpdatePassword(w, r, r.FormValue("password"), &user1, myUserSave) if err != nil {
+// WARNING: Never pass the form value directly into the database as you see here :D err := UpdatePassword(w, r, r.FormValue("password"), &user1, myUserSave) if err != nil {
 	// Handle error here, in most cases this will be the error from myUserSave